-Psychotherapy goes through a process of evolution over time as new information is acquired.
-It adapts to meet the ever-changing needs of its participants.
+Psychotherapy evolves as new information is found.
+It adapts to meet the changing needs of society.
 Schema therapy is one example of how psychology adapts.
-The staying power and versatility of schema-focused therapy allow it to be used in a variety of treatment settings, and a schema therapy treatment plan can help treat many mental health conditions.
+The staying power and versatility of this form of therapy allows it to be used in a variety of ways.
+It can even help treat many types of mental disorders.

 What Is Schema Therapy?

-Since it is most commonly practiced in Europe, you may not have seen or heard about schema therapy before.
+Since it is mostly used in Europe, some people may not know about it.
 So what is schema therapy?

-A schema is “a model or plan for understanding a larger concept.”
-In psychotherapy, schema refers to the way the brain perceives, understands and responds to the world.
-Schemas are learned through childhood experiences and are reinforced with every subsequent thought, belief, experience and action.
-Schema therapy focuses on these models that negatively affect a client’s life.
+A schema is a plan for learning a concept.
+In psychotherapy, a schema refers to the way the brain sees, understands and responds to the world.
+They are learned through life experiences and are supported by every idea, belief and action.
+Schema therapy focuses on aspects of life that negatively affect a person.

-Schema therapy is formed around the idea that there are needs that must be met in childhood including:
+This therapy is formed around the idea that there are childhood needs that must be met.
+They are:

-Schema therapy is used for helping clients identify their maladaptive schemas and replace them with healthier strategies.
-It can be used to help treat several different mental health disorders.
+Schema therapy is used for helping people identify weak schemas and change them to stronger ones.
+It can also be used to help treat many mental health disorders.

 Origins and Development

-Schema therapy is most strongly rooted in cognitive behavioral therapy.
-It maintains the idea that situations and behaviors can elicit an automatic and conditioned belief.
-These beliefs can cause their own set of maladaptive behaviors as a result.
+Schema therapy has strong roots in cognitive behavioral therapy (CBT).
+It maintains the idea that events and actions can create an automatic belief.
+Such beliefs can cause their own sets of poor behavior as a result.

-The history of schema therapy is a young one.
-Schema therapy was founded by Dr. Jeffrey Young, a clinical psychologist who trained with the creator of cognitive behavioral therapy, Dr. Aaron Beck.
-After a number of studies suggested its effectiveness, Dr. Young opened New York’s Schema Therapy Institute in the 1990s to treat clients and train other psychologists using schema therapy.
-Soon, larger studies showed that schema therapy was particularly effective for borderline personality disorder.
+The history of schema therapy is brief.
+It was founded by Dr. Jeffrey Young, a clinical psychologist who trained with the creator of CBT, Dr. Aaron Beck.
+After many studies hinted at its impact, Dr. Young opened New York’s Schema Therapy Institute in the 1990s to treat people and train other psychologists in schema therapy.
+Soon, more studies showed that the therapy was particularly effective for borderline personality disorder.

 18 Maladaptive Schemas

-Dr. Young proposed that there were 18 maladaptive schemas.
-These describe automatic beliefs about ourselves from childhood, which is why they are often referred to as early maladaptive schemas.
-These maladaptive schemas are triggered by a situation or behavior:
+Dr. Young proposed that there are 18 maladaptive schemas.
+These describe beliefs from early in a person’s life, which is why they are often referred to as early schemas.

-- Mistrust/Abuse: The sense that you will be a victim of abuse, cheating, lying or humiliation by others.
+- Mistrust and abuse: Feeling like a victim of cheating, lying or humiliation by others.

-- Social Isolation: The belief that you are alone in the world and not part of any group.
+- Social isolation: Feeling alone in the world and not part of a group.

-- Failure: The expectation that you will not succeed.
+- Failure: Feeling like you will not succeed.

-- Dependence: The feeling that you cannot take care of your own basic needs or manage routine tasks well.
+- Dependence: Feeling like you cannot take care of your personal needs.

-- Enmeshment: The tendency to get emotionally over-involved with a loved one at the expense of developing your own secure sense of self.
+- Enmeshment: The tendency to get too emotionally involved with a loved one.

-- Subjugation: The belief that you will be minimized, ignored by others or otherwise be made to feel unimportant.
-Subjugation can take place with either your needs or your emotions.
+- Subjugation: Feeling like you will be ignored by others or made to feel unimportant.

-- Self-Sacrifice: The drive to meet the needs of others while foregoing your own gratification.
+- Self-sacrifice: The drive to meet the needs of others while skipping your own needs.

-- Emotional Inhibition: The tendency to inhibit your spontaneous actions or feelings to avoid shame or disapproval by others.
+- Emotional inhibition: Limiting actions or feelings to avoid shame or disapproval.

-- Entitlement: The tendency to act in your best interest without feeling the need to reciprocate.
+- Entitlement: Acting in your best interest without feeling the need to return favors.

-- Punitiveness: The belief that people should be punished harshly when they make mistakes.
+- Punitiveness: Thinking that people should be punished harshly for their mistakes.

 How Does Schema Therapy Work?

-- Image re-scripting: In this exercise, clients are asked to think of unpleasant memories from childhood.
-They’re then asked to imagine themselves back in the memory, using cues from all five senses.
-With the help of the therapist, clients then create an imaginary conversation with their childhood caregiver and ask the caregiver to meet their needs.
-By performing this exercise and asking for their needs to be met, clients create an understanding of what their needs are.
-This process makes it easier for them to identify when those needs aren’t being met and how to get them met in a healthy way.
+- Image re-scripting: People are asked to remember times from childhood.
+They are then asked to imagine themselves back then, using cues from all senses.
+With the help of the therapist, people then create a fake dialogue with their childhood caregiver and ask them to meet their needs.
+This exercise helps people realize what their needs are.

-- Empty chair work: Empty chair work is often used with image re-scripting, and it helps clients understand the normal ebb and flow of emotions.
-In this work, clients roleplay various emotions by moving between two chairs and expressing a different emotion in each one.
-Chair work can also help clients recreate the dynamics of their relationship with their caregiver, which can help the client identify unmet needs.
+- Empty chair work: Empty chair work is often used with image re-scripting, and it helps people figure out their emotions.
+People act out their emotions by moving between two seats and showing a different emotion in each one.

-- Journaling: Clients are encouraged to log the experiences that have triggered maladaptive schemas.
-They can review this log with the therapist, who can help point out patterns that emerge and create a strategy for getting needs met in healthier ways.
+- Journaling: People are urged to log the events that have caused bad schemas.
+They can go over this log with the therapist, who can help point out patterns and create a plan for the future.

-- Cue cards: Clients can use cue cards to write messages to the caregiver who did not properly meet their needs as children.
-Messages can be as simple or as complex as the client needs.
-The cards get reviewed regularly, serving as reminders of how to articulate their adult needs.
+- Cue cards: People can use cue cards to write notes to a caregiver who did not meet their needs as a kid.
+The notes can be as simple or as complex as needed.
+The cards serve as a way to learn adult needs.